tc39-transfer/proposal-compartments/2-virtual-module-source.md

-Extend the `Module` constructor such that it accepts virtual module sources: objects that implement a protocol that is sufficient for virtualizing the evaluation of modules in languages not anticipated by ECMA-262 or a host implementations.
+Extend the `Module` constructor such that it accepts virtual module sources: objects that implement a protocol that is sufficient for virtualizing the evaluation of modules in languages not anticipated by ECMA-262 or host implementations.

 ## Motivation